What Is a White Label Product, and How Does It Work?

 Advantages

-• Expanded product lines.
-Firms can use white label brands to expand their offerings and target customers strategically; in turn, this could bolster their competitive advantage.
+• Expanded product lines: Firms can use white label brands to expand their offerings and target customers strategically.
+This could in turn bolster their competitive advantage.

-• Large contracts.
-Third-party producers get huge contracts, which could come with guaranteed sales and revenue.
+• Large contracts: Third-party producers get huge contracts and could come with guaranteed sales and revenue.

-• Discounted sales.
-Stores can boost revenue selling white label products at a discount relative to national brands.
+• Discounted sales: Stores can boost revenue by selling white label products at a discount relative to national brands.

-• Quality.
-White label brands can be just as good as national brands, as they often use the same producers; high quality creates satisfied customers.
+• Quality: White label brands can be just as good as national brands because they often use the same producers.
+High quality creates satisfied customers.

 Disadvantages